DongHoonPark/odroid-go-linux-desktop/readme.md

 ```

 ### 8. Install alternative booting process logo
-I had been followed instruction for debian in [HERE](https://github.com/adi1090x/plymouth-themes).
-You can apply any booting animation which prefer!
+I followed instructions for debian in [HERE](https://github.com/adi1090x/plymouth-themes).
+You can apply any booting animation you prefer!

-The script below is example for blockchain theme which in pack_1
+The script below is an example for a blockchain theme which in pack_1
 ```sh
 sudo apt install plymouth-themes -y cd ~